Wisconsin lawmaker asks for prayers for colleague with COVID - NewsBreak

 Wisconsin lawmaker asks for prayers for colleague with COVID

-The office of a Wisconsin lawmaker who has been an outspoken critic of vaccine and mask mandates has declined to update his condition, even as a fellow legislator asked for prayers, saying the state senator was hospitalized with COVID-19-induced pneumonia.
+MADISON, Wis.
+(AP) — The office of a Wisconsin lawmaker who has been an outspoken critic of vaccine and mask mandates declined to update his condition on Tuesday, even as a fellow legislator asked for prayers, saying the state senator was hospitalized with COVID-19-induced pneumonia.

 Jacque’s office has not answered questions about whether he was vaccinated.